 Georgina got her first wolfdog in 2009, and quickly realized the challenges wolfdog owners faced and how different they are than a typical domestic dog.
 She also realized how difficult it was to find accurate information about wolfdogs of varying content levels and which factors ultimately affected how wolfdogs relate to humans.

 The Yamnuska Wolfdog Sanctuary team is made up of passionate animal lovers who all share a common goal of educating the public about responsible wolfdog ownership and the importance of wolves in the wild.
 Through bonding and caring for the wolfdogs that reside at the Sanctuary, we make it our mission to share their stories and help others to connect with their majestic and wild nature.
-While we are not actively hiring at this time, we are keen to welcome like-minded individuals with the opportunity to show us what you've got.
-The most common position that comes available is our Tour Guide/Animal Care Position.
-The details of this position are included in the button below.
+We are always keen to welcome unique individuals who are passionate about animal welfare and love sharing their knowledge and stories with the public.
+If you'd like to apply for our Interpreter & Animal Care Specialist Position, you are encouraged to learn more by clicking the button below.
 Have some other skills that you think could be an asset?
 Be sure to include them in your application!

 The Sanctuary got its name from Mt.
 Yamnuska which is the mountain closest to where the Sanctuary was originally located within the Canadian Rocky Mountains.
 This is the area Georgina grew up in and is the area where our first wolfdog Kuna spent a lot of time exploring with Georgina.
 Yamnuska is derived from a Stoney Nakoda word meaning ‘wall of stone’.